aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 1. In the AWS Systems Manager console, under **Actions & Change**, choose **Automation**.
 2. Choose **Execute automation**, choose **Create document**, and then choose **Editor**.
-3. For **Name**, enter  `Primary-SQLServerLicenseTracker-Document`.
+3. For **Name**, enter  `Primary-SQLServerLicenseTrackingSolution-Document`.
 4. In the editor, choose **Edit**, and then choose **OK** to confirm.
-5. Delete the existing content and paste the contents of [Primary-SQLServerLicenseTracker-Document.yaml] (SystemsManager/Primary-SQLServerLicenseTracker-Document.yaml).
+5. Delete the existing content and paste the contents of [Primary-SQLServerLicenseTrackingSolution-Document.yaml] (SystemsManager/Primary-SQLServerLicenseTrackingSolution-Document.yaml).
 6. Choose **Create automation**, and then verify that the newly created document is displayed under Owned by me.
-7. Follow the same steps described above to create the secondary Automation document - `Secondary-SQLServerLicenseTracker-Document` using the contents of [Secondary-SQLServerLicenseTracker-Document.yaml] (SystemsManager/Secondary-SQLServerLicenseTracker-Document.yaml).
+7. Follow the same steps described above to create the secondary Automation document - `Secondary-SQLServerLicenseTrackingSolution-Document` using the contents of [Secondary-SQLServerLicenseTrackingSolution-Document.yaml] (SystemsManager/Secondary-SQLServerLicenseTrackingSolution-Document.yaml).

 ![](images/workflow.png)
 <p align="center">Figure 3: Execution sequence of Automation document</p>